 In this episode, you'll discover:

-- How Python can help automate embedded testing, and more
+- How Python can help automate embedded programming tests and more

 - Tips to improve your Python testing efforts

 [tweet_box design=”box_2″]The beauty of testing is that it gives you the freedom to refactor without fear~@brianokken [/tweet_box]